spacerspacerHeader graphic

 Series 34. - C:22/8/44 (A05-58)

 This Series contains student memorabilia, (1927), from Kenton C. Winston, MU freshman in the fall of 1927.
-The memorabilia consists of a freshman 'beanie', an usher's badge for the West Virginia vs. Missouri football game, and one University of Missouri booster pin.
+The memorabilia consist of a freshman 'beanie', an usher's badge for the West Virginia vs. Missouri football game, and one University of Missouri booster pin.

 Note to Researcher: The items were donated by Charlie E. Winston.